gipi/electronics-notes/docs/atmel.md

 ## I/O

-Three I/O memory address locations are allocated for each port, one each for the Data Register – PORTx, Data Direction Register – DDRx, and the Port Input Pins – PINx.
+Three I/O memory address locations are allocated for each port

+* the Data Register – PORTx
+* Data Direction Register – DDRx
+* Port Input Pins – PINx.

 The Port Input Pins I/O location is read only, while the Data Register and the Data Direction Register are read/write.

 The ports are bi-directional I/O ports with optional internal pull-ups